Lebanon - Country Commercial Guide

 Banking Systems

-Lebanon’s default on its USD-denominated debt in March 2020 – Lebanese banks at the time held $12.7 billion in Lebanon’s dollar bonds – further eroded Lebanese banks’ balance sheets.
-Financial experts estimated that 40 percent of loans from Lebanese banks were non-performing in December 2020.
+Lebanon’s default on its USD-denominated debt in 2020 – Lebanese banks at the time held $12.7 billion in Lebanon’s dollar bonds – further eroded Lebanese banks’ balance sheets.
+Financial experts estimated that 52 percent of loans from Lebanese banks were non-performing in December 2022.
 Bankers reported that correspondent banks overseas have stopped providing them with lines of credits – or only provide facilities with onerous conditions because of increasing country risk – further hampering bank efficacy in Lebanon.
 Correspondent banks also place high levels of due diligence on local banks because of the incomplete implementation of anti-money laundering/countering the financing of terrorism (AML/CFT) standards.
 The government’s April 2022 staff-level agreement with the IMF requires an upfront recognition of financial sector losses, which will likely entail the combination of a conversion of dollar-denominated deposits into local currency and a potential “haircut” on dollar deposits, in which wealthy account holders could lose some of their deposits to help recapitalize banks after shareholders “bail-in” (convert their deposits into bank shares) their financial institutions.
 It is unclear whether the government has the political will to implement such a reform, however.
 The Lebanese banking sector covers the entire country with hundreds of operating commercial and investment bank branches.
 However, many branches have closed as banks are cutting costs to cope with the current crisis.
-The total domestic assets of Lebanon’s 15 largest commercial banks reached approximately $150 billion as of the end of 2021 (about 85percent of total banking assets), according to Central Bank data.

-Lebanon’s Central Bank was established in 1963.
-Lebanon’s Central Bank imposes strict compliance with regulations on banks and financial institutions, and commercial banks, in turn, maintain strict compliance regimes.
-However, the United States designated Jammal Trust Bank in August 2019 as a Specially Designated Global Terrorist for its role in financing Foreign Terrorist Organization Hizballah.
+Lebanon’s Central Bank was established in 1963 and regulates banks and financial institutions.
 Foreign banks and branches need the Central Bank’s approval to establish operations in Lebanon.
 Moreover, any shareholder with more than five percent of a bank’s share capital must obtain prior approval from the Central Bank to acquire additional shares in that bank and must inform the Central Bank when selling shares.
-In addition, any shareholder needs to obtain prior approval from the Central Bank if he/she wants to become a board member.
-The use of cryptocurrencies is prohibited in Lebanon by the Central Bank.
+In addition, any shareholder needs to obtain prior approval from the Central Bank if s/he wants to become a board member.
+The use of cryptocurrencies is not regulated in Lebanon.
 The Central Bank announced that it is developing a digital currency that it plans to issue for domestic use only.

-There are no legal restrictions in Lebanon on a foreigner or non-resident’s ability to open a bank account in local or foreign currency, provided they abide by Lebanese compliance rules and regulations.
-Currently, however, most banks are not taking on new clients or new accounts.
-Banks claim they have stringent inquiry mechanisms to ensure compliance with international and domestic regulations and implement Lebanon’s anti-money laundering and counter-terror finance laws.
+There are no legal restrictions in Lebanon on foreigners’ or non-residents’ ability to open a bank account in local or foreign currency, provided they abide by Lebanese compliance regulations.
 Banks inform customers of Know-Your-Customer requirements and ask them about the purpose of opening new accounts and about the sources of funds to be deposited.
-Lebanese banks are compliant with the Foreign Account Tax Compliance Act (FATCA).
+Lebanese banks note they are compliant with the Foreign Account Tax Compliance Act (FATCA).
 Lebanon adopted the OECD Common Reporting Standards since January 1, 2018.

 Foreign Exchange Controls

-Commercial banks in late 2019 introduced informal capital controls on Lebanese depositors to stem the outflow of foreign currency; these controls have persisted today, and banks have barred virtually all overseas transfers.
-Clients with Lebanese pound (LBP)-denominated accounts can only convert their pounds to dollars outside of banks at licensed and unlicensed money exchangers.
+Commercial banks in late 2019 introduced informal capital controls on Lebanese depositors to stem the outflow of foreign currency; these controls have persisted today, and banks have barred virtually all overseas transfers from pre-October 2019 USD accounts.
+Clients with Lebanese pound (LBP)-denominated accounts can only convert their LBP to USD at licensed and unlicensed money exchangers.

 The conversion of foreign currencies or precious metals is unfettered.
-Lebanon’s Central Bank posts a daily local currency-exchange rate on its website: https://www.bdl.gov.lb/.
-Lebanon has one of the most heavily dollarized economies in the world, and businesses commonly accept payment (and return change) in a combination of LBP and U.S. dollars, but given the scarcity of U.S. dollars, some businesses offered discounts or better prices for cash dollar payments.
+Lebanon’s Central Bank posts a daily local currency-exchange rate on its website: https://www.bdl.gov.lb/Lebanon is heavily dollarized and businesses commonly accept payment in U.S. dollars.

 CITIBANK N.A.